PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 # Misc options

 ## Auxiliary Output Files
 AGEPRO includes a set of enhanced auxiliary output files.
+These files will be saved in their desginagted **AGEPRO Model Job run directory**.

-The Auxiliary files have the same file root name as the input file, but have different file extensions.
+The Auxiliary files follow the naming conventions that are used to make the AGEPRO model job run directory, but have different file extensions.

 All auxiliary file data items are space delimited double precision real numbers in scientific notation.